What are the different names and titles of the Bible?Question: "What are the different names and titles of the Bible?"

-There are over a dozen names and titles of the Bible found in both the Old and New Testaments.
-The following is a list of the most well known.
+Answer: There are over a dozen names and titles of the Bible found in both the Old and New Testaments.
+The following is a list of the most well known:

-Holy Scriptures (Romans 1:2) – “The gospel he promised beforehand through his prophets in the Holy Scriptures.”
-The Bible is a collection of sacred writings which are holy as they are made authoritative by God, who is its topic and inspiration.
+Holy Scriptures (Romans 1:2) — “The gospel he promised beforehand through his prophets in the Holy Scriptures.”
+The Bible is a collection of sacred writings that are holy and authoritative because they are from God, who is the Bible’s topic and inspiration.

 Law of the Lord (Psalm 19:7) — “The law of the LORD is perfect, refreshing the soul.
 The statutes of the LORD are trustworthy, making wise the simple.”
 Not only do the laws of the Bible strengthen our relationship with God and enhance our lives, they are not to be confused with any other; they are the Lord’s and the Lord’s alone, not the ramblings of man.

 Living Words (Acts 7:38) — “He was in the assembly in the wilderness, with the angel who spoke to him on Mount Sinai, and with our ancestors; and he received living words to pass on to us.”
 The Bible is a living book, each book, chapter, and verse alive with the knowledge and wisdom of God Himself.

 Message of Christ (Colossians 3:16) — “Let the message of Christ dwell among you richly as you teach and admonish one another with all wisdom through psalms, hymns, and songs from the Spirit, singing to God with gratitude in your hearts.”
 The message of Christ is the message of salvation from sin through the only One who can accomplish it.